¡Mayday!

-¡Mayday! (stylized in all caps as ¡MAYD∀Y!) is an American hip hop group from Miami, Florida.
+¡Mayday! (stylized in all caps as ¡MAYD∀Y!) is an American hip-hop group from Miami, Florida.
 The group comprises rappers Bernardo "Bernz" Garcia and Ben "Wrekonize" Miller, along with producer and percussionist Andrews "NonMS" Mujica.
 Until 2015, the group also included keyboard player and guitarist Aaron Eckhart (a.k.a.
 Plex Luthor), drummer Terrel (a.k.a.
 L T Hopkins), and bassist Gianni Perocapi (a.k.a.
 Gianni Ca$h).
 The band was formerly signed to Tech N9ne and Travis O'Guin's record label Strange Music.
-As of May 1, 2022, all future releases will be on their own label Mayday Music distributed by It Goes Up.
+As of May 12, 2026, all future releases will be on their own label, Mayday Music, distributed by It Goes Up.

 Career

 Foundation and Early Days (2003–2009)

-The group was founded by Plex Luthor and Bernz in Miami, 2003.
+The group was founded by Plex Luthor and Bernz in Miami in 2003.
 The band is known for its Miami-underground hit "Quicksand", which earned them a deal with SouthBeat Records, and their first single and 2006 music video "Groundhog Day", featuring Cee-Lo Green (directed by Jokes) which received over 2 million views on the online video site YouTube within only a day of being added.
 The band released their first studio album, ¡Mayday!, in September 2006.

 In 2008, producer Gianni Ca$h joined the group.
 In 2009, vocalist and producer Wrekonize, percussionist NonMS, and drummer L.T.
 Hopkins joined ¡Mayday!, bringing the number of members to 6.
-In February 2009, ¡Mayday! released their first EP "The Thinnest Line".
+In February 2009, ¡Mayday! released their first EP, "The Thinnest Line".
 A few months later, in June 2009, they released a follow-up EP titled "Technology".

 Lords of the Fly & Stuck on an Island (2010)

 Lil Wayne worked with the group for two unofficial videos; both videos - "Da Da Da" and "Get a Life", were filmed on the roof of a building in the middle of the day, with spectators apparently attending a free concert.
 Shortly after working with Lil Wayne, remixes of both tracks, plus another Lil Wayne track "On Fire" were released on ¡Mayday!'s first mixtape "Lords of the Fly".
-The mixtape included new tracks, remixes, and freestyles to serve as a prelude to their next album Stuck on an Island, which released shortly after.
+The mixtape included new tracks, remixes, and freestyles to serve as a prelude to their next album Stuck on an Island, which was released shortly after.